-The oxme.info website was created in 2015 in consultation with local young people.
-It is a service provided by Oxfordshire County Council Children's Service, with further support and content provided by Oxfordshire County Council Public Health Team.
+The oxme.info website was first created in 2015 in consultation with local young people, and has been regularly refreshed and redesigned with help from young advisers, work experience students and volunteers.
+It is a service provided by Oxfordshire County Council Children's Services, with further support and content provided by Oxfordshire County Council Public Health Team.

 The aim of this site is to promote and support youth education, and not merely for academic subjects we learn in school.
 Topics such as internet safety and after-school clubs on this site will help ensure a self-sufficient future and a sustainable environment for Oxfordshire’s Youth and visiting families.
 The site simply is a map for young individuals to uncover where they aspire to be in years to come and find out how to get there.
 By joining activities, finding opportunities or even just by reading the site’s information, you can develop skills to apply in the future. - Kiara Konishi, Work Experience Student oxme.info